16 amazing facts about dogs (that you probably didn’t know)

 13. Yawning doesn’t always mean tiredness

-14. How to greet a dog properly
+14. How to greet a dog the right way

 Quiz: Test what you’ve learned